Table of Contents

 - Alveolar change

-- Organizing or remnants of hyaline membrane
+- Remnants of hyaline membrane with or without organization

-- Interstitial and intra-alveolar proliferation of fibroblasts / myofibroblasts
+- Interstitial and intra-alveolar proliferation of myofibroblasts

 - Lymphocytic infiltration